sigasi/sigasi_insights/manual/vunit.md

 Sigasi Studio can help you manage VUnit projects and enables you to *run* and *inspect test results* straight from the IDE.

-When you import a VUnit project or add VUnit support to an existing project, Sigasi Studio runs VUnit in the background and automatically adds the correct libraries to your project.
+When you import a VUnit project or add VUnit support to an existing project, Sigasi Studio runs VUnit in the background and automatically adds the correct libraries - as specified by the VUnit script - to your project.
 It also shows error markers in the VUnit script (`run.py`) if anything goes wrong.

 [![VUnit project](images/vunit_project.png "VUnit project")](images/vunit_project.png)